daun/statamic-utils/README.md

 Redirect to the edit form of a collection's mount page from its entry listing view.

+### Show Mount Entries

+Redirect to the entry listing view of a collection's mount page from its entry edit view.

 ## Query Scopes

 Apply [query scopes](https://statamic.dev/extending/query-scopes-and-filters) to narrow down query results.